captam3rica/steamy-donut/README.md

 ```
 usage: steamydonut.sh [-h] --app-name --app-version --package-name [--version]

-Install packaged apps without accidently overwriting a newer version that may already be installed.
+Install packaged apps without accidentally overwriting a newer version that may already be installed.

 arguments:
       --app-name      Application name.
 This should be how the app name appears in the /Applications